 Senegal’s Sall vows to exit office in April but election date still unknown

-It remains unclear when the government will set a new election date as ordered by the Constitutional Court.
+Opposition groups in Senegal have rejected President Macky Sall’s call for talks on the delayed elections.

-Senegal’s President Macky Sall has said that he will end his term in April as expected, but did not give a new date for the presidential election originally scheduled for Sunday.
+Senegalese President Macky Sall says he will end his term in April as expected but has not given a new date for the presidential election originally scheduled for Sunday.

-Sall, who is wrapping up two terms in office and who has said he would not run again, postponed the election till December citing unresolved disputes over who could run.
+Sall, who is wrapping up two terms in office and has said he would not run again, postponed the election until December, citing unresolved disputes over who could run.
 But his move was struck down by Senegal’s Constitutional Court as illegal.

 Keep readinglist of 4 items